Geibinger/Geibinger/README.md

 ## ☕ Let’s Chat!

-Got a robotics, IoT, or general interesting idea?
+Got a robotics, IoT, or generally interesting idea?
 Drop me a line at [friedl.jak@gmail.com](mailto:friedl.jak@gmail.com) – I’d love to hear from you!